Skip to main content

 This one might have you asking, “So what’s the big deal about canned fish?”
 Sure, there’s certainly nothing peculiar or especially note-worthy about tinned seafood.
 Most of us have several kinds in our pantry at this very moment.
 So what gives?

 Well, as bizarre as it sounds, surstromming’s odor is so offensive that daring to try it on camera has become somewhat of a TikTok challenge, with varying degrees of disgust, most pretty extreme.
-It’s so pungent, in fact, that surstromming has actually been added right alongside bombs and firearms on most airlines’ list of dangerous weapons.
+It’s so pungent, in fact, that surstromming has actually been added right alongside bombs and firearms on most airlines’ list of prohibited items.
 Obviously, it’d be hard to harm anything but someone’s senses with a little fish, but the odor is so extremely foul and lasting that planes must be completely — and expensively — sanitized after a surstromming encounter.

 Some insist that its heavy umami and blue-cheese-like flavor is nothing short of delicious, but the whole thing smells pretty fishy to us.